aguluman/advent-of-code-rust/README.md

-# Advent of Code - Rust Solutions
+# Advent of Code—Rust Solutions

 This repository contains solutions for the [Advent of Code 2024](https://adventofcode.com/2024) and other years puzzles, implemented in Rust.